invindus/hi-interview/README.md

 Welcome!
 This is a short, practical interview designed to give you a feel for what day-to-day engineering at Hi looks like.
 You'll be working in a simplified version of our real codebase, adding features the same way our team does.

 Feel free to use AI tools to help you complete the work — we use a lot of Claude Code ourselves.
 What matters is the end result.
+If you do choose to use AI, then this is a test of how good you are at guiding the AI to produce _great_ results, which is harder than you think.

 **You will be evaluated on:**

 - **Correctness** — Does the feature work as described?
 - **Consistency** — Does your code follow the conventions and patterns already in the codebase?
-- **Production readiness** — Could we ship your code to production as-is?
+- **Production readiness** — Could we merge your PR as-is, without review comments?

+And lastly this is meant to be fun!
+Use your own creativity!
+Build something that people want to use, remember your customers will spend hours in this tool every day.

 When you're finished, see the [Submission](#submission) section at the bottom for how to submit your work.